Hanoi Right Now

 What are the best day trips from Hanoi?

-Ninh Binh is the strongest day trip if you want scenery, temples, and countryside without spending half the day in transit.
+Ninh Binh is usually the strongest day trip thanks to its limestone scenery, temples, and countryside.
 Ha Long Bay is famous but often works better as an overnight trip than a rushed day tour.
 Bat Trang Ceramic Village is an easy half-day option close to the city.

 -